sebiw93/IMI-Project-10-2017/_posts/focus_mktgeneral/2017-10-08-behavioral-microtargeting.md

 ---
 layout: bloggy
-title: 'Behavioral microtargeting in German and Austrian elections'
+title: 'Microtargeting in German and Austrian elections'
 meta: The elections in Autria recently upset a large amount of voters sue to the fact, that behavioral targeting was used.
 What is common practise in the US for some years now, brings a new discussion on data protection to Europe.
 But what exactly did the political parties do?
 source: random source
 category: '#Marketing general #Tech'